python/peps/CONTRIBUTING.rst

   `issue <https://github.com/python/steering-council/issues>`__ in the SC repo) and are subject to any further conditions stated in the PEP itself.

-* **Draft** PEPs are freely open for discussion and proposed modification, at the discretion of the author.
+* **Draft** PEPs are freely open for discussion and proposed modification (though once submitted to the Steering Council or PEP-Delegate for final review and resolution, significant alterations should be avoided).
   Copyediting, formatting and proofreading can be opened here as pull requests, while more substantive content changes should generally be first proposed on the PEP's discussion thread listed in its ``Discussions-To`` header.

 Also, while fixing spelling and formatting issues as part of more substantive copyediting and proofreading of draft and active PEPs is encouraged,